michielpost/Q42.HueApi/README.md

 There are some helpers to set a color on a command:

-	//Turn the light on and set a Hex color for the command command.TurnOn().SetColor("FF00AA")
+	//Turn the light on and set a Hex color for the command (see the section about Color Converters) command.TurnOn().SetColor(new RGBColor("FF00AA"))

 LightCommands also support Effects and Alerts